160th Fighter Squadron

 The 160th Fighter Squadron (160 FS) is an inactive unit of the Alabama Air National Guard.
 It was last assigned to the 187th Fighter Wing, stationed at Montgomery Air National Guard Base, Alabama.
 It was inactivated on 13 September 2007, with personnel and equipment being transferred to the 100th Fighter Squadron.
+The unit was reactivated as 160th Attack Squadron of the 163rd Attack Wing.

 History

 Authorized by the National Guard Bureau in 1947 as the 160th Fighter Squadron, Alabama Air National Guard.
 Organized at Birmingham Municipal Airport and extended recognition as a new unit on 1 October 1947 with no previous World War II history or lineage.

 The squadron was assigned to the 117th Fighter Group and equipped with F-51D Mustangs.
 The unit's initial mission was the air defense of Alabama.
 Was re-equipped with RF-51D Mustangs in 1950, being assigned to Tactical Air Command.
 Its mission was changed to daylight aerial reconnaissance.
 Its aircraft were former World War II F-5 Mustangs which had been used in the United States in a training role.